-Figure 2.1 presents the distribution of the population in Kayonza district by age group and sex.
-The population of Kayonza district is 332,000; about 55% are aged 19 years or younger.
-People aged 65 years and above make up 3% of the population.
-About 52% of the population is female individuals and the majority of the population is young, with about 83% still under 40 years of age.
+Figure 2.1 presents the distribution of population in Kirehe district by age group and sex.
+The population of Kirehe district is 329,000, of which about 51% are female.
+The majority of the population is young, with about 83% still under 40 years of age and about 54% aged 19 years or younger.
+People aged 65 years and above make up just 3% of the population.